Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Facebook 100 data example

 \section{Facebook 100 data example}

-We also conduct simulations using an example data set, and the results are consistent with the analytical results in Section \ref{section:analytical-results} even though we use multiple probe groups to estimate the degrees.
+We also conduct simulations using an example data set, and the results are consistent with the analytical results in Section \ref{section:analytical-results} even though (1) these networks are not simulated from a two-group stochastic block model and (2) we use multiple probe groups to estimate the degrees.

 For these simulations we use the Facebook 100 data set, which consists of the intra-school links in the September 2005 Facebook networks of 100 colleges and universities \citep{facebook, facebooklong}.
-The networks range in size from 769 to 41,554 nodes, typically fewer than 25,000.
+The networks range in size from 769 to 41,554 nodes, and 91\% of the schools have fewer than 25,000 nodes.
 Similar to \cite{Feehan2022_Facebook_weakties}, we create candidate probe groups from the following five variables: status (such as faculty or student), gender, year, dorm, and major.
-We treat them as categorial variables, with an indicator for each level of each variable, and each indicator variable whose prevalence in that school network is 0.1-10\% of the population is a candidate probe group for that school network.
-We compare the bias, variance, and RMSE of the dRpA, dRpR, and dApA.
+We treat them as categorical variables, with an indicator for each level of each variable, and each indicator variable whose prevalence in that school network is 0.1-10\% of the population is a candidate probe group for that school network.
+In other words, if people living in Dorm 18 at a given school represent 0.1-10\% of that school's Facebook network, we include this group in the list of candidate probe groups for that school.

+We simulate surveys on this complete network data set, and since we know the true prevalence of each group in the networks, we can compare the bias, standard error (SE), and root mean square error (RMSE) of the four estimators.
+Some covariate data is missing in this data set, but the networks as they are recorded are taken to be the true networks for the purpose of evaluating the estimators in this study.
+For example, the number of people in a given major is taken to be the number of people whose major is recorded as that value.